sanishaukhale/book-a-ride/README.md

 ## Installation
 1. **Download APK:**
-   - Download the APK file from the link section of the repository.
+   - Download the APK file from the [releases](https://github.com/sanishaukhale/book-a-ride/releases/) section of the repository.

 2. **Enable Installation from Unknown Sources:**
    - Before installing, make sure your device allows installations from unknown sources.
 You can enable this in your device settings.